-- 16.1 To perform the Council's Planning regeneration and development management functions. - 16.2 To manage the Council's shared Building Control functions. - 16.3 To perform the Council's Street works functions. - 16.4 To perform the Council's Planning policy functions. - 16.5 To determine Planning applications accordingly. - 16.6 To perform the Councils functions in relation to Economic Development, Investment Regeneration, and Local Enterprise Partnership. - 16.7 To determine applications for planning permission, the need for prior approval, consent for the display of advertisements and listed building consent and the determination of or response to any other application or matter received in respect of the town and country planning function including Article 4 directions subject in each case to the proviso that any Member of the Council may bring the application before the Planning Committee for decision, and subject also to the provisos below: - 16.7.1 Any application above that is contrary to policy made by a Member of the Council or by an Officer involved in the planning process, namely: Directors, Heads of Service and employees of the planning and building control sections shall be referred to Planning Committee for decision; - 16.7.2 In consultation with Ward Members and the Chair and Vice Chair of the Planning Committee, the decision not to take enforcement action must only be made in consultation with the Head of Legal Services. - 16.8 To determine planning enforcement action as may be necessary after prior consultation with Ward Members and the Chair of Planning Committee and the Head of Legal Services to include the:
+- 15.1 To perform the Council's Planning regeneration and development management functions. - 15.2 To manage the Council's shared Building Control functions. - 15.3 To perform the Council's Planning policy functions. - 15.4 To perform the Councils functions in relation to Economic Development, Investment Regeneration, including involvement in Economic Development partnerships, government initiatives/investments and relevant Committees. - 15.5 To determine applications for planning permission, the need for prior approval, consent for the display of advertisements and listed building consent and the determination of or response to any other application or matter received in respect of the town and country planning function, (excluding enforcement) including Article 4 directions subject in each case to the proviso that any Member of the Council may bring the application before the Planning Committee for decision, and subject also to the provisos below: - 15.5.3 Any application above that is - i) contrary to policy - ii) made by a Member of the Council or iii) by an Officer involved in the planning process, namely: Directors,Heads of Service and employees of the planning and building controlsections shall be referred to Planning Committee for decision;

+- 15.5.4 In consultation with Ward Members, the Chair and Vice Chair of the Planning Committee, the decision not to take enforcement action must only be made in consultation with the Head of Legal Services. - 15.6 To determine planning enforcement action as may be necessary having due regard to the consultation response from Ward Members, the Chair of Planning Committee and the Head of Legal Services to include the: - 15.6.3 Investigation leading to breach of condition notices; - 15.6.4 Investigation leading to enforcement notices and injunctions; - 15.6.5 Investigation leading to stop and temporary stop notices;